 I am mostly focused on creating and adding tests for the Salt execution and state modules.
 I also help triage new Salt issues so I get to dive into the code for many different areas of Salt.

 What areas of Salt do people not know enough about?

 When people think of Salt they often only think of configuration management but I think it is really strong in orchestration and event-based automation.
 I love using the Salt Reactor system to react to events and to drive even more automation into my processes.

 What are your plans for contributing to Salt in the future?

-As a SaltStack QA engineer I am working to improve Salt QA plans specific to areas where we need more tests so we can see stability in more areas of the Salt project.
+As a SaltStack QA engineer, I am working to improve Salt QA plans specific to areas where we need more tests.
+This is done so we can see stability in more areas of the Salt project.